ibexa/documentation-developer/docs/content_management/content_availability.md

 The Default content availability flag enables you to control whether content is available when its translation is missing.

 You can set the flag in content type definition by checking the "Make content available even with missing translations" option.
-It is automatically applied to any new content item of this Type.
+It's automatically applied to any new content item of this Type.

 ![Default content availability](availability_flag.png "Default content availability")

-A content item with this flag will be available in its main language even if it is not translated into the language of the current SiteAccess.
+A content item with this flag will be available in its main language even if it's not translated into the language of the current SiteAccess.

 Without the flag, a content item will not be available at all if it does not have a language version corresponding to the current SiteAccess.